Culture Recovery Fund Grant

 First major tranche of funding from the Government’s £1.57 billion Culture Recovery Fund

-Grafton Regis Heritage Centre is one of 445 heritage organisations across the country set to receive a lifesaving financial boost from the government thanks to the £1.57 billion Culture Recovery Fund to help them through the coronavirus pandemic.
+Grafton Regis Heritage Centre is one of 445 heritage organisations across the country which has received a lifesaving financial boost from the government thanks to the £1.57 billion Culture Recovery Fund to help them through the Coronavirus pandemic.

 445 organisations will share £103 million, including Grafton Regis Heritage Centre to help restart vital reconstruction work and maintenance on cherished heritage sites, keeping venues open and supporting those working in the sector.